Ragnok123/SkyWars/README.md

 # SkyWars
 SkyWars plugin for Nukkit

-Progress: 46%
+Current version: 0.1 beta

+#WARNING:
+Before setup copy your skywars worlds to "arenas" folder

-Setup:
+# Setup:
-  1. Type /sw create <arena_name> <slots> <time (in minutes, only full numbers!!!)>
+  1. Type /sw create <arena_name>
   2. Then tap a sign in lobby world
-  3. Then tap on positions, when plugin will say that you finished setup
+  3. Then tap on positions
+  4. when you will tap positions, just type /sw finish

-API example:
+# API example:
 ```java

 @EventHandler